 Apple has released the new M1 Chip (ARM) equipped computers, which bring significant architecture changes (known as Apple Silicon).
 Among them, these devices will run (at minimum) macOS11 Big Sur, and handle tasks differently than previous Apple systems.

 Those hardware and OS changes also modify how software works on these devices, which requires developers to transition their apps to “Universal versions”.
-Due to that, we are not yet ready to support these devices.

 You can install Sophos Home on M1 devices by following this article Support for macOS 11 - Big Sur

 - When installing Sophos Home for the first time, users will be required to install Rosetta

 - Webcam protection will display “Camera Active”, even when no camera actions are being performed